SpyHoodle/NixFiles-Jet/README.md

 The main use for the server is hosting a private matrix homeserver, by hosting [Synapse](https://github.com/element-hq/synapse), and [MAS](https://github.com/matrix-org/matrix-authentication-service).
 A private [Gitea](https://github.com/go-gitea/gitea) instance is also hosted, for storing git repositories and mirrors.
 The other service is a private [Syncplay](https://github.com/Syncplay/syncplay) server, which is great for playing media in sync between multiple parties.
+The final currently running service is [SilverBullet](https://silverbullet.md), an online note-taking application.

 Secrets are encrypted using [agenix](https://github.com/ryantm/agenix), and the configuration is deployed using [deploy-rs](https://github.com/serokell/deploy-rs).